Simply-Static/simply-static/readme.txt

 You can get the pro version [here](https://simplystatic.com/simply-static-pro/).

+== webtozip ==

+We also developed a service called [webtozip.com](https://webtozip.com/).

+If all you need is an archive of an existing WordPress website and you don't want to switch to a static site setup, we highly recommend using it instead of Simply Static.

+Here are the benefits:

+* it runs remotely (not on your server)
+* it is probably faster than running it on your own server
+* you don't have to worry about your WordPress version or your PHP version
+* you get the download link to the ZIP file via e-mail (no need for writing access on your server)

+It uses the same codebase as Simply Static but is not a plugin.
+It is a service that runs on our servers.

 = Tutorials =

 I publish new tutorials on how to work with Simply Static and other tools on my blog.